volatiletech/sqlboiler/README.md

 directories.

-If root directories have a `_test` suffix in the name, this folder is considered a folder full of templates for testing only and will be ommitted when `--no-tests` is specified and its templates will be generated into files with a `_test` suffix.
+If root directories have a `_test` suffix in the name, this folder is considered a folder full of templates for testing only and will be omitted when `--no-tests` is specified and its templates will be generated into files with a `_test` suffix.

 Each root directory is recursively walked.
 Each template found will be merged into table_name.ext